[Above: Nosferatu dir. Robert Eggers. DOP Jarin Blaschke.]

 Thanks to my local BFI NETWORK hub, I was invited to a screening of Lollipop after a roundtable with director Daisy-May Hudson, who was completely lovely to talk to.
 Lollipop mostly features non-actors, with lived experience of the subject matter, which could've been seen as a risk but gave the film a great sense of authenticity, and the cast were brilliant, particularly the child actors and breakout star Posy Sterling.
 Lollipop tackled hard subjects but with a constant sense of warmth that softened the grit and left you believing in the goodness of people.

-The last film I saw this month was Hot Milk, which was another film I watched for the cast without knowing much about the story.
+The last film I saw this month was Hot Milk, which was another film I watched for the cast without knowing much about the story beforehand.
 The actors were great, and it was wonderful to see Fiona Shaw in a big-screen role for a change, but as with some of the other titles on this list, sadly Hot Milk left me feeling a bit cold and disconnected overall, and the intentionally unresolved ending was just frustrating.

 AUGUST 2025